Nuclear power: Comparison with renewable energy

 Slowing global warming requires a transition to a low-carbon economy, mainly by burning far less fossil fuel.
-Limiting global warming to 1.5°C is technically possible if no new fossil fuel power plants are built from 2019.
 This has generated considerable interest and dispute in determining the best path forward to rapidly replace fossil-based fuels in the global energy mix, with intense academic debate.
 Sometimes the IEA says that countries without nuclear should develop it as well as their renewable power.